Isutzu/Clear/README.md

 *usage: java Optimus [source folder]  [target folder]*

-All images not being used by the scripts in the views folder will be deleted.
+All images in the `img` folder not being used by the scripts in the `views` folder will be deleted.

 `$ java Optimus /Users/Oscar/public/img/  /Users/Oscar/app/views/`